Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Bounds for c-edge-colored multigraphs,

 \begin{conjecture} Let $G^c$ be a $2$-connected $c$-edge-colored multigraph on $n$ vertices, $n \geq 10$ and $c\geq 3$.
 If $rd(G^c)=c$ and $m\geq c\binom{n-2}{2}+4c+1$, then $G^c$ has a proper Hamiltonian cycle. \end{conjecture}

-If true, Conjecture~\ref{3colrd3conn} is tight for $n\geq 10$.
+If true, Conjecture~\ref{3colrd3conn} is tight.
 For this, consider a rainbow complete $c$-edge-colored multigraph on $n-2$ vertices.
 Add two new vertices $x_1$ and $x_2$.
 Consider two vertices of the complete multigraph $y_1$ and $y_2$.
 Finally, add all possible edges in all colors between $\{x_1,x_2\}$ and $\{y_1,y_2\}$.
 The resulting multigraph has $c\binom{n-2}{2}+4c$ edges, rainbow degree $c$ and it is $2$-connected.
-However, this multigraph has no proper Hamiltonian cycle since one of the vertices $x_1$ or $x_2$ cannot be together in a proper Hamiltonian cycle.
+However, this multigraph has no proper Hamiltonian cycle since the vertices $x_1, x_2$ cannot both be together in such a proper Hamiltonian cycle.